SixArm/mast-cell-help/topics/vitamin-b9-folate/index.md

 * **DNA Synthesis and Repair**: Folate is essential for the synthesis and repair of DNA.
 It is particularly important during periods of rapid cell growth and division, such as during pregnancy and early childhood development.

-* **Neural Tube Development**: Adequate folate intake is critical during early pregnancy to prevent neural tube defects, which are serious birth defects of the brain and spine in the developing fetus.
-For this reason, many pregnant women are advised to take folate supplements.
+* **Neural Tube Development**: Folate is critical during pregnancy to prevent neural tube defects, which are serious birth defects of the brain and spine in the developing fetus.

 * **Amino Acid Metabolism**: Folate is involved in the metabolism of certain amino acids and the conversion of homocysteine to methionine.
 Elevated homocysteine levels are associated with an increased risk of cardiovascular disease.